FedeDP/ncursesFM/README.md

 * ncurses    -> UI
 * libarchive -> archiving/extracting support
 * pkg-config -> to manage libraries link in makefile
+* bash-completion -> to get where to store bash autocompletion script
-* glibc      -> to set locale, for inotify, and for mntent functions.
+* glibc      -> to set locale, for inotify, and for mntent functions
-* libudev    -> needed for devices/iso mount, and batteries polling.
+* libudev    -> needed for devices/iso mount, and batteries polling
 * git        -> to clone repo

 ## Optional compile time dependencies